OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/manual-upgrade.md

 ![](/docs/images/3048132/3278005.png)

-See the [Migrating data from Octopus 2.6 to 3.x](/docs/home/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md) page for more detailed instructions on importing your Octopus 2.6 database backup into Octopus 3.x.
+See theÂ [Migrating data from Octopus 2.6 to 3.x](/docs/home/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md)Â page for more detailed instructions on importing your Octopus 2.6 database backup into Octopus 3.x.

 :::hint
 **Migration taking a long time?**